-Equity Financing During 2011
+Equity Financing During 2012

-During the three months ended March 31, 2011, the Company issued 75,000 shares of common stock to a consultant in exchange for services.
-Consulting costs charged to operations were \$67,000.
-During the three months ended March 31, 2011, the Company issued warrants to purchase an aggregate of 641,500 shares of common stock to consultants in exchange for services, consisting of warrants to purchase 200,000 shares at an exercise price of \$2.00 per share with a five year term, warrants to purchase 200,000 shares at an exercise price of \$1.75 per share with a five year term, warrants to purchase 21,500 shares at an exercise price of \$1.12 per share with a three year term, warrants to purchase 110,000 shares at an exercise price of \$1.12 per share with a one year term, and warrants to purchase 100,000 shares at an exercise price of \$1.00 per share with a three year term.
-Consulting costs charged to operations for the warrants were \$389,172.
+During the three months ended March 31, 2012, the Company issued 175,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$160,000.
+During the three months ended March 31, 2012, the Company issued warrants to purchase an aggregate of 1,003,000 shares of common stock to consultants in exchange for services at an exercise price of \$1.12 per share with a three year term.
+Consulting costs charged to operations for the warrants were \$475,668.